-We analyzed the infection routine used in recent Gootkit loader attacks on the Australian healthcare industry and found that Gootkit leveraged SEO poisoning for its initial access and abused legitimate tools like VLC Media Player.
+We analysed the infection routine used in recent Gootkit loader attacks on the Australian healthcare industry and found that Gootkit leveraged SEO poisoning for its initial access and abused legitimate tools like VLC Media Player.

 We reached out to the Australian Cyber Security Center (ACSC) in early December 2022 and shared our findings.
-In response, ACSC said that it would review the findings and communicate with the organizations involved if it found that these had been compromised.
+In response, ACSC said that it would review the findings and communicate with the organisations involved if it found that these had been compromised.